 Assessment Feedback

 The student’s grades and feedback give them an idea of how they are performing and what they can do to improve.
-Prompt Feedback is essential in an online class and is more important than quality feedback that takes longer to complete.
-While quality feedback is important, it is important to know that by the time you grade and complete quality feedback, the student has moved on to the current week’s materials, discussion or assignment.
+Prompt Feedback is essential in an online class and is sometimes more important than in-depth quality feedback, which takes longer to complete.
+While quality feedback is important, knowing that by the time you grade and complete quality feedback, the student has moved on to the current week’s materials, discussion, or assignment is important.

 Prompt Feedback is not:

-• Not more than two weeks after the assignment due date.
+• Not more than two weeks after the assignment’s due date.

 Prompt feedback is: